travdogio/launch_controller/README.md

 is considered 'armed'.
 If the 'fire' button is pressed while the controller is 'armed', a relay is opened to allow current to flow to an igniter.
-This circuit is held open for a specified time, after which the circuit is broken The 'fire' button does nothing unless the controller is 'armed'.
+This circuit is held open for a specified time, after which the circuit is broken.
+The 'fire' button does nothing unless the controller is 'armed'.
 If the 'arm' button is released before the fire button is pressed, the controller becomes 'disarmed'.